UnexomWid/PCD/T1/README.md

 The message size denotes how many bytes to write via a `send` call at a time.

+## Protocols

+Both TCP and UDP are supported by the client and the server.

 ## Transmission mechanisms

 - Stream: the client sends the data continuously